ENROLLMENT OPEN · 21 JUL 22 SEP 2026 · 9 WEEKS

 Fifteen of us are going to spend nine weeks building tools we own.

-The seats close when the cohort fills, or July 14, whichever comes first.
+Seats close when the cohort fills, or July 14, whichever comes first.